xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 ## Setup Django html to use compiled assets by Laravel Mix

-1. Since we dont have any html page yet, we will create a basic html page inside templates/polls directory
+1. Since we don't have any html page yet, we will create a basic html page inside templates/polls directory

 ```
 mkdir templates/polls